-The application deadline for financial support starting in the Fall of 2019 is January 23, 2019.
+The application deadline for financial support starting in the Fall of 2020 will be January 2020.
+Please watch this page for the finalized deadline date.
 Applications which are complete by the deadline will be given full financial consideration.

 **We accept applications for Spring admission only under special circumstances.

 Applications submitted after the deadline may be considered, depending upon space and/or funding availability.

 Applications for admission to the Graduate College are to be submitted online.
 Also note that international students must submit a Financial Resource Certification.

 International students requiring financial aid must begin their studies in the Fall Semester.
 Here is why: In order to be allowed to teach, a student from a non-English-speaking country must attend the Institute for International Teaching Assistants (ITA), an intensive three-week program that runs annually from late July to mid-August.
 (In order to be admitted to the ITA, the student must score at least 22 on the TOEFL iBT speaking section or 6.5 on the IELTS speaking section.)
 At the end of the ITA, the student must pass a final panel.
 An international student who does not pass the final panel of the ITA will be hired as a grader at a substantially lower salary than the GTA stipend (though still enough to live on comfortably).

 - Familiarize yourself with the university's requirements for admission and fill out the online application form from the Office of Graduate Studies.

 - After completing the form you will soon receive an NUID that allows you to sign into MyRED, the university's online personal records system where you can view a list of application materials received or still needed by the Office of Graduate Studies.

 - Within 24 business hours of receiving your NUID from the university, you will receive a welcome e-mail message asking you to log into GAMES (Graduate Admissions Management and Evaluation System) and provide additional materials and information required by the math department.
 GAMES is a secure, web-based system that allows you to provide materials online.